 This document is considered a public record and, as such, may be made available to members of the public upon request under the Freedom of Information Law.
 The personal contact information provided below will be redacted.

-Date 7/20/2023
+Signature Date DocuSigned by: SC6A1F10ADED458 7/20/2023